ETL Pipeline

 • DocumentWriter that implements Consumer<List<Document>>

-The Document class contains text and metadata and is created from PDFs, text files and other document types via the DocumentReader.
+The Document class content is created from PDFs, text files and other document types with the help of DocumentReader.

 To construct a simple ETL pipeline, you can chain together an instance of each type.